hl7au/draft-au-patient-summary/input/pagecontent/profiles-and-extensions.md

 This section shows different profiling approaches used to develop draft AU PS profiles, ensuring compliance with AU Core and IPS in alignment with the [Profile Design Principles for AU Patient Summary](https://confluence.hl7.org/display/HAFWG/Profile+Design+Principles+for+AU+Patient+Summary).
-The goal of this testing is to determine the most effective way to profile AU PS resources while maintaining conformance to national and international requirements.
+The goal is to identify the most effective way to profile AU PS resources while maintaining conformance to national and international requirements.

-We are evaluating different profiling strategies to determine the impact on conformance, consistency, implementation practicality, and ease of use for implementers, e.g.:
+We are testing different profiling strategies to assess the impact on:
-- how different derivation approaches affect compliance with AU Core and IPS
+- how different derivation approaches align with AU Core and IPS
 - the impact of using compliance declaration and imposed profiles
-- is the profile easy to interpret and apply
+- whether the profiles are easy to interpret and apply
-- tooling and validation support, i.e. can standard FHIR tooling process and enforce constraints
+- whether FHIR tooling can process and enforce constraints
-- ease of use for implementers, including whether a single implementation guide can provide a full set of constraints reducing the need to reference multiple implementation guides (AU Base, AU Core, IPS) separately
+- ease of use for implementers, including whether a single implementation guide can provide all constraints reducing the need to reference AU Base, AU Core, and IPS separately

-...to ensure that profiling decisions meet the technical conformance and also practical implementations needs..
+### FHIR mechanism for ensuring compliance
 FHIR provides two key mechanisms for ensuring compliance across different specifications:
 1. [StructureDefinition Complies With Profile (compliesWith)](https://hl7.org/fhir/extensions/StructureDefinition-structuredefinition-compliesWithProfile.html)
-   - Used to declare that a profile complies with a given standard (e.g., AU Core, IPS).
+   - Declares that a profile complies with a given standard (e.g., AU Core, IPS).
-   - Allows flexibility since a profile does not need to be directly derived from AU Core or IPS but can still be declared compliant.
+   - A profile does not need to be directly derived from AU Core or IPS but needs to meet all their constraints.
    - Declaring compliesWith AU Core and IPS does not apply rules automatically.
-It states the intent to comply, meaning the profile needs to already meet all AU Core and IPS constraints to be considered compliant.
-A profile can only be compliant if it explicitly applies AU Core and IPS constraints.
+It states the intent to comply, meaning the profile itself needs to enforce the necessary constraints.
 1. [StructureDefinition Dependent Profiles (imposeProfile)](https://hl7.org/fhir/extensions/StructureDefinition-structuredefinition-imposeProfile.html)
-   - Used to enforce conformance to another profile by ensuring the derived profile fully adopts the imposed constraints.
+   - Ensures conformance to another profile by applying constraints from the imposed profile.
-   - More restrictive than [StructureDefinition Complies With Profile](https://hl7.org/fhir/extensions/StructureDefinition-structuredefinition-compliesWithProfile.html) in that it applies all constraints from the imposed profiles(s)
+   - More restrictive than [StructureDefinition Complies With Profile](https://hl7.org/fhir/extensions/StructureDefinition-structuredefinition-compliesWithProfile.html), as it inherits all rules of the imposed profile.
-   - Used when a profile needs to inherit all rules of another profile without direct derivation
+   - Ensures a profile applies all constraints from another profile without being directly derived.

 The table shows different profiling approaches for creating AU PS profiles.
 The table includes:
 - the profile if and title, hyperlinked to the profile definition